NON-LINEAR PHYSICS - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their insight into non-linear physics and complex phenomena.
+The assessment strategy provides students with the opportunity to demonstrate their insight into non-linear physics and complex phenomena, and develop their problem solving skills with personalized feedback.
+The in-class tests are not just to monitor progress but also give each student detailed feedback on their work.
+These are an excellent way to focus understanding and technique in preparation for both the coursework and the examination, and the individual feedback is a highly efficient way to improve methodology.
 The coursework assigned during the semester allows the student to put into practice the concepts learned in class, therefore building a deeper understanding of non-linear phenomena and mastering the techniques used in their analysis.
 The final written examination, at the end of the semester, assesses the overall understanding of the fundamental concepts and theory of complex phenomena.

 Thus, the summative assessment for this module consists of: